Future (rapper): Personal life

-Future is the father of at least seven children by his account, each with different women, although another child's paternity has been litigated.
-He has also adopted the son of one of the mothers of his daughter.
+Future is the unmarried father of seven children by his account, each with different women, although another child's paternity has been litigated.
+He has a son named Jakobi born in June 2002 with Jessica Smith, daughter Londyn born in 2009 with India J and adopted her son Jaiden, son Prince born in 2013 with entrepreneur and influencer Brittni Mealy, son Future Zahir born in May 2014 with Ciara, son Hendrix born in December 2018 with model Joie Chavis, daughter Paris and son Kash with unknown women.
 In October 2013, Future was engaged to Ciara, who is the mother of one of his sons, but she ended the engagement in August 2014 due to his infidelity.

+Future is a Christian, and has publicly acknowledged his faith on multiple accounts.
+Throughout his music career, Future has made references to God and Jesus with his music, whilst being open about the role of faith in his life and childhood.

 In 2016, Future was sued by both Jessica Smith and Ciara.
-Smith sued him for failing to pay child support, stating their son "suffers from emotional and behavioral issues stemming from Future's neglect as a father".
-Ciara sued him for defamation, slander, and libel.
+Smith sued him for failing to pay child support, stating their son "suffers from emotional and behavioral issues stemming from Future's neglect as a father", while Ciara sued him for defamation, slander, and libel.
 In October 2016, a judge said that Future's string of tweets bashing Ciara did not relate to the $15 million she was asking for.
 In 2019, two women from Florida and Texas respectively filed paternity suits claiming that Future was the father of their respective daughter and son.
 In 2020, the Texas woman dropped her paternity suit.